gwolfmann/deibeanie/README.md

 username : yourmail@mail.com
 password : yourpassw

-as answer  it return your jwt token
+as answer it returns your jwt token

-3) use the jwt token as bearer auth in the rest of call
+3) use the jwt token as bearer auth for the rest of calls

 4) logout